sarkarchandan/system_config/README.md

 Using the `nvim/init.vim` needs that we are using the recent version of nvim for all underlying plugins to work in the expected manner.
 We also need to ensure that we installed nerd-fonts, Golang, ctag etc..

+## Bash Powerline
+Use instructions from this [guideline](https://medium.com/earlybyte/powerline-for-bash-6d3dd004f6fc) to install and configure bash powerline.